 Robert Penn Warren (1905-1989)

-A selective list of online literary criticism on the American poet and novelist Robert Penn Warren, favoring signed articles by recognized scholars, articles published in reviewed sources, and web sites that adhere to the Modern Language Association Guidelines for Web Pages
+A selective list of online literary criticism on the American poet and novelist Robert Penn Warren, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 main page | 20th-c literature | 20th-c poetry | formalist poets | about literaryhistory.com